jorrhe/cwabd.koplugin/README.md

 2. Access the "Search" menu.
 3. Select "Z-library" (it's probably on the second page of this menu).
 4. Select "Settings".
-5. Enter your Z-library username, password, and the base URL for your Z-library instance.
+5. Enter your Z-library email, password, and the base URL for your Z-library instance.
 6. Adjust other settings if needed.

 **2. Via a Credentials File (Advanced):**